 |Battery Level||Select between Less than or Equal To, Greater Than or Equal To, and Between to define a range of charge levels.|

 |Battery Percentage||Enter a percentage between 1 and 100.
 When Between is selected, you must enter a range comprised of two percentage levels.|

 Connectivity State Condition

-Supported Platform: Windows Rugged – This condition tests the device for the type of connection and the length of time it has been connected.
+Supported Platform: Windows Rugged – This condition tests the device for the type of connection and the length of time it is connected.

 Two selections must be made.

-First, select whether to test if the device has been Connected or Disconnected.
+First, select whether to test if the device is Connected or Disconnected.

-Next, select the length of time it has been in such a state.
+Next, select the length of time it remains in such a state.